 This is the largest park in Seattle and was previously an old Fort.
 It is one of the most beautiful parks in the city, with fern-covered forest floors, meadows, a dramatic bluff overlooking two miles of beaches, and a lighthouse which is all accessible on foot.

 You can hike the 2.8 mile loop around the park to see everything, or drive right up to a free parking lot by the beach to explore some tidepools and see the lighthouse.

 This park is a pretty and flat park around its namesake lake, with a nearly 3-mile path looping around that is a favorite for local runners and bikers.
 You can also rent paddle boards and swim in the community pool or the lake itself in the summertime, though we wouldn’t recommend the latter ourselves.

 A beach on the edge of Ballard, Golden Gardens is a popular park in Seattle and for good reason.
 Not only is it a gorgeous setting in its own right, you can also use fire pits along this coastal park shore from 4 pm to 10 pm daily on a first come first serve basis and enjoy the beach with friends over a bonfire, but don’t miss the steep trails rising up behind the beach as well to get your heart pumping with a nice urban hike.

 One of the biggest parks in Seattle, Seward is a great place to go for an urban hike to escape from the city.
-The park has a stretch of old growth forest, bike trails, playgrounds, an ampitheater and lake shore beaches that overlook views of Mount Rainier.
+The park has a stretch of old-growth forest, bike trails, playgrounds, an amphitheater and lake shore beaches that overlook views of Mount Rainier.
 This is the perfect park to visit in the summertime, and is located south of downtown Seattle, so a car is likely needed to access the park.